 Make entries with EDI and basedata

-EDI is the process of setting up your school or college's management information system (MIS) so that it can receive and send your entries in the right format.
+EDI is the process of setting up your school or college's Management Information System (MIS) so that it can receive and send your entries in the right format.

-We provide you with a 'basedata' file for a series – this is a file that contains all the information you need to make entries for each student, and details about the specification such as timetable and fees.
-You can import basedata straight into your MIS.
+We will provide you with a basedata file for a series.
+This file will contain all the information that you need to make entries for each student.
+It will also give you details about the specification, such as timetables and fees.

 The basedata files conform to version 14 of JCQ's formats for the exchange of exam related data, which uses the common JCQ data format.